Jason E. Wright

 Damages in Commercial Litigation

-Depending on the circumstances, a business or individual harmed in a commercial dispute may be entitled to the following remedies:
+Depending on the circumstances, a business or individual harmed in a commercial dispute may be entitled to the following types of remedies:

 • Compensatory, actual, or economic damages to recover financial losses incurred as a direct result of breach or a tort, such as “benefit of the bargain” damages, royalties, out-of-pocket costs, diminution in market value, cost of repair, and replacement cost